kurtosis-tech/kurtosis/docs/docs/cli-reference/index.md

 :::info

-Users can use the `--cli-level-log` flag to display entire flag traces to the cli.
+Users can use the `--cli-log-level` flag to display entire flag traces to the cli.
 By default the entire stack-traces are logged on to `kurtosis-cli.log` file.
 The command below, for example, will display the entire stack-traces to the cli for debugging purpose.

 ```
-kurtosis run --cli-level-log debug github.com/package-author/package-repo
+kurtosis run --cli-log-level debug github.com/package-author/package-repo
 ```
 :::